Try these productivity-boosters, which are backed by science. You’ll be surprised at how easy it is to get more done today. Let’s get started:

 2) Turn time-sucking calls into texts.
-Research shows 99 percent of texts are opened and 95 percent are read within three minutes.1 Use texting tools in your practice-management software or from third-party providers to confirm appointments, update clients regarding surgical patients, prompt refill of prescriptions, send dosing reminders, encourage clients to schedule exams for overdue pets, and more.
-For some how-to tips, read my Veterinary Practice News article on “13 ways to text your veterinary clients” here.
+Research shows 99 per cent of texts are opened and 95 per cent are read within three minutes.1 Use texting tools in your practice-management software or from third-party providers to confirm appointments, update clients with surgical patients, prompt prescription refills, send dosing reminders, encourage clients to schedule exams for overdue pets, and more.
+For some how-to tips, read my Veterinary Practice News article on “13 ways to text your veterinary clients” at bit.ly/2ZT8FZ5.

 3) Stop the exam room scavenger hunt.
 Where’s the otoscope or thermometer?
 Create a checklist of exam room supplies.
 Use a label maker to designate where items go inside drawers and cabinets.
 Every exam room should be stocked identically.
 At the end of each day, nurses check stock and refill low supplies.

-4) Eliminate the “find the doctor” game.
-Instead, install peepholes in exam doors so staff can glance in without interrupting an appointment or walking in at inappropriate times, such as a pet being euthanized.
+4) Eliminate the ‘find the doctor’ game.
+Install peepholes in exam doors so staff can glance in without interrupting an appointment or walking in at inappropriate times, such as a pet being euthanized.
 Place peepholes at a comfortable viewing height.
-I’m five feet, two inches tall and could not look through a peephole installed by a doctor who is six feet, two inches tall.
+I’m five feet, two inches tall and could not look through a peephole installed for a doctor who is six feet, two inches tall.

 5) Stay home.
 Practice managers get bombarded with interruptions.
 While you need to respond to employee, vendor, and client requests, you may feel you didn’t accomplish anything at the end of the day.